arXiv/arxiv-base/development/README.md

 2. Parse autogen_models.py.
 This is usually prefixed with `latest_` in the code
 3. Catalogs the classes in "latest".
 4. Traverse the parse tree of "existing"
-5. While traversing existing parsed tree, if if finds the matching class in latest, replace the assignments in the class.
+5. While traversing existing parsed tree, if it finds the matching class in latest, replace the assignments in the class.
 6. Also update the simple assignments if it is "FOO = Table()"
 7. Print the updated tree